csira/ponty/docs/source/reference.rst

 ------

 Ponty relies on decorator-style routing.

-It automatically manages a route table under the hood, so it's sufficient to simply wrap your handlers like so:
+Simply wrap your handlers like so:

 .. code-block:: python